by Joe Jamieson

 I absolutely love it.

 I didn’t go to Ghana to gain more midwifery knowledge as such—I had almost finished my third year of training, so I’d learnt everything I needed to get started.
 It was more about experiencing a different culture.
-The new perspectives I got while I was over there are what helped shape my current practice more than anything else.
+The new perspectives I got while I was there helped shape my current practice more than anything else.

 I’d go back tomorrow if I could.